7 Ways Crystal Meth Is Slowly Killing the LGBTQ Community

 There’s no doubt Crystal Methamphetamine, also known as ‘ice’ is bad news.
 We all seem to know this, and yet there are people desperate enough for the high it brings to disregard all the other negative effects that go with it.

-The havoc that this illegal substance wreaks is definitely widespread, but it seems to have grown to epidemic magnitude in the LGBT community.
-And every week in my practice I am hearing of the devastating impact of Crystal Meth addiction with my gay clients and gay relationships.
+The havoc that this illegal substance wreaks is definitely widespread, but it seems to have grown to epidemic magnitude in the LGBTQIA+ community.

 - Crystal Meth use leads to hallucinations and extremely erratic behaviour, which includes the propensity for suicide.
 Meth addiction in itself is somewhat like a slow suicide.
 The person you really are disappears; no matter how sweet, smart, charming, or talented you are, crystal meth turns you into a stark raving lunatic – lying, manipulative, secretive, and paranoid.

 - Crystal Meth bears a key role in the Party and Play culture prevalent in the LGBT scene.
 Much cheaper than feel-good Ecstasy, it has taken over as the party drug.
 It goes hand-in-hand with sex, often taken with Viagra or Cialis, which counters the sometimes impotence side effects of Crystal Meth for gay men.
-It is also always readily available in circuit parties and sex parties, its use, often accompanied by unsafe sex practices.
-This lends users vulnerable to the infection of HIV and other STIs.
-Ironically, many HIV-positive gay or bisexual people find themselves dying, not of AIDS, but of Crystal Meth addiction.
+It is also always readily available in circuit parties and sex parties, and its use is often accompanied by unsafe sex practices.
+This makes users vulnerable to the infection of HIV and other STIs.
+Ironically, many HIV-positive gay or bisexual people find themselves dying, not of AIDS but of Crystal Meth addiction.

-- Meth’s cheaper than other drugs.
+- Meth is cheaper than other drugs.
 At the end of the day, part of the addiction story is really all about money.
-Dealers, club owners, party organisers know they guarantee profits by feeding the addiction.
+Dealers, club owners, and party organisers know they guarantee profits by feeding the addiction.
 They are vultures preying on the slow suicide of Crystal Meth-using LGBT community members.

 - Meth is highly addictive.
 All the blame can’t be pinned on the pushers, though.
 Meth users know the consequences of their dependence, but not only do they crave the high, they’re also fearful of the hell that detox can be.
-Consequently, they are willing to brave the slow death that is Crystal Meth addiction, but not the agonising long-term gain of detox.
+Consequently, they are willing to brave the slow death that is Crystal Meth addiction but not the agonizing long-term gain of detox.

-If you have a problem with Crystal Meth dependence, there are a number of organisations that can help:
+If you have a problem with Crystal Meth dependence, consider individual therapy as well as a number of organisations that can help: